iAOS/OSReflectionKit/README.md

 ### Samples

 After downloading the project, open the OSReflectionKitExample project and play a little bit with the code :)
+There is also an example project for using OSReflectionKitExample+CoreData.

 ### Non-ARC Usage
 - The library files are based on ARC, so if you want to use it in a non-ARC project, please add `-fobjc-arc` compiler flag to the library files.